How do you respond when you notice a child is experimenting with lying?

 - When children are not looking, steal one cup from a child.

 - Give back the cup and then repeat.
 Each time say that you are not going to steal a cup (but actually take one.)

 - Finally, ask them to turn around again and tell them you won’t steal a cup.
 Ask them to raise your hand if they trust you.
 Don’t take a cup and have everyone turn around.

 Explain to children that ‘each time someone steals, they might get what they want but they lose something even more important…trust.’

 Want more ideas for teaching character traits?
-Our Mother Goose Time Curriculum focuses on a new character trait each month.
+Our Experience Preschool Curriculum focuses on a new character trait each month.

 Take character education further and implement a daily activity that reinforces positive values as presented in the Experience God for Preschoolers curriculum.

 What is Inspired Learning?
 Inspired Learning is the blog written by the Experience Early Learning Co. – publishers of the Mother Goose Time preschool curriculum – to support all early childhood educators.
 In addition to preschool curriculum, the Experience Early Learning Co. publishes * children’s books * preschool music & dance and * authentic assessment tools.These materials have been serving child care directors, family childcare providers, preschool teachers, homeschoolers and parents of young children since 1984.
 All materials are crafted to inspire both the educators and the children to experience learning through creative expression, play and open-ended discovery.
 Mother Goose Time preschool curriculum supports a child’s social-emotional, physical and cognitive development.